Trinity Broadcasting Network: Theology

+Scholar Steve Snow states that TBN "regularly promotes the teachings of the [New Apostolic Reformation]", which he argues "represents what Richard Hofstadter referred to as the modern paranoid style in American politics".

 Wealth and transparency

 TBN is a 501(c)(3) non-profit company.
 Full disclosure of TBN's financial statements have been evaluated by Charity Navigator, the largest evaluator of charities and non-profit companies in the U.S. TBN has received a three out of four star rating for four consecutive years, and in 2009 earned a rating of two out of four stars due to a 2% increase in administrative costs in 2009; the report also revealed that for the fiscal year ending December 2009, TBN president Paul Crouch, Sr. earned $419,500; co-vice president Jan Crouch earned $361,000; and co-vice president Paul Crouch, Jr. earned $214,137.
 TBN is currently under Donor Advisory status with Charity Navigator.

 Another charity watchdog group, Ministry Watch, gave TBN an "F" in 2011 for its failure to provide financial statements, lack of timeliness in responding to correspondence, and its lack of clarity in the provided information.
 As a result, TBN was placed on the group's alert list annually since 2009.

 TBN's annual financial information is monitored by the Chronicle of Philanthropy, where it is ranked 243 out of the top 400 non-profit corporations in the United States.
 TBN is not a member of the Evangelical Council for Financial Accountability.

 In 2011, Paul Crouch, Jr. resigned from his position as co-vice president on TBN.
 On November 10 of that year, Crouch, Jr. joined The Word Network as its Director of Project Development.

-In February 2012, Brittany Koper, TBN's former Director of Finance (and the granddaughter of Paul Sr. and Jan Crouch), filed a lawsuit against her former attorneys, Davert & Loe.
+In February 2012, Brittany Koper, TBN's former Director of Finance (and the daughter of Paul Crouch Jr.), filed a lawsuit against her former attorneys, Davert & Loe.
 The three counts of the complaint were for breach of fiduciary duties, intentional infliction of emotional distress, and professional negligence.
 In this lawsuit, Koper alleged that TBN unlawfully distributed over $50 million to the ministry's directors.
 Koper filed the suit following the termination of her employment with TBN.
 Davert & Loe, who also represented TBN, denied her claims.
 Koper's suit against Davert & Loe is pending; no official judicial ruling has been made in this matter.
 In a May 2012 interview with The New York Times, Koper claimed, "My job as finance director was to find ways to label extravagant personal spending as ministry expenses."
 Koper alleged that the network had herself and chauffeurs and sound engineers ordained as ministers in order to avoid paying Social Security taxes on their salaries.
+Brittany Koper said in a 2015 lawsuit that she was threatened with a firearm and dismissed on refusing to illegally transfer US$100 million of charitable assets to TBN directors' personal accounts.